qemu/qemu/docs/devel/atomics.rst

   In QEMU, the second kind is named ``atomic_OP_fetch``.

-- different atomic read-modify-write operations in Linux imply a different set of memory barriers; in QEMU, all of them enforce sequential consistency.
+- different atomic read-modify-write operations in Linux imply a different set of memory barriers.
+In QEMU, all of them enforce sequential consistency: there is a single order in which the program sees them happen.

-- in QEMU, ``qatomic_read()`` and ``qatomic_set()`` do not participate in the ordering enforced by read-modify-write operations.
+- however, according to the C11 memory model that QEMU uses, this order does not propagate to other memory accesses on either side of the read-modify-write operation.
+As far as those are concerned, the operation consist of just a load-acquire followed by a store-release.
+  Stores that precede the RMW operation, and loads that follow it, can still be reordered and will happen *in the middle* of the read-modify-write operation!

-  This is because QEMU uses the C11 memory model.
-The following example is correct in Linux but not in QEMU:
+  Therefore, the following example is correct in Linux but not in QEMU:

       +----------------------------------+--------------------------------+
       | Linux (correct)                  | QEMU (incorrect)               |